web3-storage/web3.storage/packages/website/pages/docs/how-tos/retrieve.md

 ## Using the client libraries

 <Callout>
 Please note: retrieval using the client libraries is currently not as reliable as we'd like.
 We're working on a permanent fix to greatly improve this situation.
-In the meantime, if you experience errors trying to fetch data using a client library, please try [using an HTTP gateway](#using-an-ipfs-http-gateway) or [the ipfs command line tool](#using-the-ipfs-command-line).
+In the meantime, if you experience errors trying to fetch data using a client library, please try [using an HTTP gateway](#using-an-ipfs-http-gateway) like [w3link](https://web3.storage/products/w3link/) or [the ipfs command line tool](#using-the-ipfs-command-line).
 </Callout>

 <Tabs groupId="lang">